telerik/blazor-docs/components/popup/overview.md

 ---
 title: Overview
 page_title: Popup Overview
-description: Discover the Telerik Popup component for Blazor.
+description: Discover the Blazor Popup.
 Learn how to add the component to your app and explore its features like positioning, alignment, and animation customization.
 slug: popup-overview
 tags: telerik,blazor,popup
 published: True